noisyboiler/wampy/README.md

 	In [16]: client.rpc.get_todays_date()
 	Out [16]: u'2016-05-14'

-If you don't context-manage your client, then you do have to explicitly call ``stop`` in order to gracefully disassociate yourself from the router but also to tidy up the threads and connections.
+If you don't context-manage your client, then you do have to explicitly call ``stop`` in order to gracefully disassociate yourself from the router, but also to tidy up the threads and connections.

 	In [17]: client.stop()